quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 occurring (e.g., slow start is exited only when ssthresh is exceeded).

 ## loss_timer_updated {#recovery-losstimerupdated}
-Importance: Extra

 The `loss_timer_updated` event is emitted when a recovery loss timer changes state.
+It has Extra importance level; see {{Section 9.2 of QLOG-MAIN}}.

 The three main event types are:

 * set: the timer is set with a delta timeout for when it will trigger next
 * expired: when the timer effectively expires after the delta timeout